ONLYOFFICE/docspace-api-sdk-java/docs/PeopleUserTypeApi.md

         UserTypeApi apiInstance = new UserTypeApi(defaultClient);
-        EmployeeType type = EmployeeType.fromValue("0"); // EmployeeType | The new user type.
+        EmployeeType type = EmployeeType.fromValue("All"); // EmployeeType | The new user type.
         UpdateMembersRequestDto updateMembersRequestDto = new UpdateMembersRequestDto(); // UpdateMembersRequestDto | The request parameters for updating the user information. try {
             EmployeeFullArrayWrapper result = apiInstance.updateUserType(type, updateMembersRequestDto);